 Data-rich: Through built-in sensors, “things” cultivate raw data.
 Weather info, location, street address, share market tickers are raw data, displayable on websites.
-IoT-friendly content need to be with rich with such data.
+IoT-friendly content needs to be with rich with such data.

 The format: Files having .stl or .obj format don’t run on browsers.
 Their front-end display is not as smooth as .avi or .mp4.
-This is a challenge for content marketing.
+Different formats are a challenge for mobile content marketing.
 It’s a challenge because “things” can have content in such formats.
-For example, a 3D printer with internet connection can contain a .stl file.
+For example, a 3D printer with an internet connection can contain a .stl file.

 Customer experience: “Things” create a network.
 This prompts brands to guide customers through every touch point.
 In a connected framework, the content needs to provide guidance, or else, it will fail.

-Only the mobile-first approach can allow inbound marketers to catch up with IoT.
+Only the mobile content marketing approach can allow inbound marketers to catch up with IoT.
 Connected space, portable environment, small screen, and UX bottlenecks disturb mobile internet browsing experience.
 One faces the same set of challenges, along with a few other challenges when he moves to IoT.